 Inventions are crucial to the success of many businesses.
 If your business has developed a new and better product or process that is unique, useful, and non-obvious you will want to protect the competitive advantage this gives you by obtaining a patent.
-The holder of a patent can stop third parties from making, using or selling his invention for a period of years depending on the type of invention.
-Obtaining a patent can be complicated, so you may want to hire an attorney with experience in patent law to help you.
+The holder of a patent can stop third parties from making, using or selling the invention for a period of years, depending on the type of invention (it's typically for 20 years).

-If your business is one in which inventions are created on a continuing basis, it is very important that you have a clear understanding about who owns the inventions.
-Does your business own the inventions or do the employees who create the inventions own them?
-This can depend on the type of work arrangement you have.
+If your business is one in which inventions are created on a continuing basis, it's important that you have a clear understanding regarding who owns the inventions.
+Does your business own them or do the employees who created them?
+This can depend on the type of work arrangement (such as an employment agreement) you have in place.
 You will want to make sure workers sign an agreement that any inventions created by them while working for your business belong to the business.

-Being the first to use the name is important to protect the continuing right to use the name, but filing is important for enforcement purposes.
+Being the first to use a name is important to protect the continuing right to do so, but filing one's trademark is important for enforcement purposes.
 The first step in filing for trademark registration is performing a trademark search.
 This step is extremely important because it could prevent you from investing a lot in the promotion of a product under a trademark that is already in use.
 An attorney who practices in the area of intellectual property can help you with a trademark search and application.

 To obtain federal protection, trademarks must be registered with the USPTO (but unlike with patents, you will file with the division focused on trademarks).
 Again, the USPTO publishes a helpful online guide to that process.